 — submission of the final draft International Standard;

-— publication (in agreement with the office of the CEO).
+— publication (in agreement with the Office of the CEO).

 NOTE Committees may decide to skip the committee draft (CD) stage in accordance with Annex SS.
 The final draft International Standard (FDIS) shall be skipped if no technical changes are to be included in accordance with 2.6.4.

-These target dates shall correspond to the shortest possible development times to produce International Standards rapidly and shall be reported to the office of the CEO, which distributes the information to all National Bodies.
+These target dates shall correspond to the shortest possible development times to produce International Standards rapidly and shall be reported to the Office of the CEO, which distributes the information to all National Bodies.
 For establishment of target dates, see the respective Supplements to the ISO/IEC Directives.

 In establishing target dates, the relationships between projects shall be taken into account.
 Priority shall be given to those projects intended to lead to International Standards upon which other International Standards will depend for their implementation.
 The highest priority shall be given to those projects having a significant effect on international trade and recognized as such by the technical management board.

-The technical management board may also instruct the secretariat of the technical committee or subcommittee concerned to submit the latest available draft to the office of the CEO for publication as a Technical Specification (see 3.1).
+The technical management board may also instruct the secretariat of the committee concerned to submit the latest available draft to the Office of the CEO for publication as a Technical Specification (see 3.1).

 All target dates shall be kept under continuous review and amended as necessary, and shall be clearly indicated in the programme of work.
 Revised target dates shall be notified to the technical management board.
 The technical management board will cancel all work items which have been on the work programme for more than 5 years and have not reached the approval stage (see 2.7).